idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/systems/actions.md

 ## Action Object

-An action design to build specific objects, such as the case in [#step09] for tensor mechanics.
+An action designed to build specific objects, such as the case in [#step09] for tensor mechanics.

 !listing problems/step9.i block=Modules/TensorMechanics/Master